akilby/npi/README.md

 # NPI

 The NPI package manages known publicly-available data on physicians and other health care workers that is linked to their NPI number.
+One contribution is a novel NPI linkage to SAMHSA waiver data on providers eligible to prescribe buprenorphine.

 ### Using the main download module